Authorities raze house of man held for assaulting girl on camera in Madhya Pradesh

-The house of the man, who was seen violently assaulting a girl in a video that went viral, has been bulldozed, according to the police.
+The house of the man who was seen violently assaulting a girl in a viral video was bulldozed by the police.

-The accused, Pankaj Tripathi, a 24-year-old, who made a living from driving, was seen brutally thrashing a 19-year-old after she refused to marry him.
+The accused, 24-year-old Pankaj Tripathi from Madhya Pradesh's Rewa, who was a driver, was seen brutally thrashing a 19-year-old after she refused to marry him.

-According to reports, the two, from Rewa in Madhya Pradesh, were in a relationship for several years.
+According to reports, the two were in a relationship for several years.

 Also Read | Gujarat: Sacked from job, man and aide kill Surat firm owner and kin; arrested

-The viral video showed the couple walking while holding hands and suddenly the man slaps the woman, grabs her hair, and slams her into the ground head-first.
-He did not stop here, and mercilessly kicked her with full force in the face and all over her body, till she fell unconscious and then left the spot.
+In the viral video, Pankaj was holding hands with the woman, and is seen suddenly slapping the woman, grabbing her hair, and slamming her into the ground head-first.
+He did not stop there; he mercilessly kicked her with full force in the face and all over her body, till she fell unconscious, and then he left.

 Some passersby noticed the woman lying unconscious and informed the family.
-The victim's family did lodge a police complaint, but only after did the video surface on social media, did the police take cognizance in the matter and swing into action.
+The victim's family did lodge a police complaint.
+But the police only took cognisance of the matter after the video surfaced on social media.

-The police had registered a case against the accused after a video of the attack, which took place earlier this week, and the police station in-charge has also been suspended for dereliction of duty.

-The 19-year-old victim has been admitted to a hospital in a critical condition and is undergoing treatment.
+The 19-year-old victim has been admitted to a hospital in critical condition and is undergoing treatment.

 रीवा जिले के मऊगंज क्षेत्र में युवती के साथ हुई बर्बरता की घटना में अपराधी पंकज त्रिपाठी को गिरफ्तार कर उसके घर पर बुलडोजर चलाया गया। ड्राइवर पंकज का लाइसेंस भी कैंसल कर दिया गया है।